What is a Non-Taxable Transaction Certificate and why would I need one?

 Avoiding double-taxation of the same sale.

-When a wholesaler sells to a retailer, to avoid double-taxation, the retailer gives the wholesaler an NTTC Type 2 that states the wholesaler’s product is being resold by the retailer.
+Tangibles.
+Sales of tangible personal property for resale are not subject to GRT.
+For example, when a wholesaler sells to a retailer, to avoid double-taxation, the retailer gives the wholesaler an NTTC Type 2 that states the wholesaler’s product is being resold by the retailer.
 When the wholesaler files gross receipts tax reports, they report sales to the retailer and then deducts the amount they sold to the retailer from their total to determining taxable gross receipts.
 In this scenario only the retailer pays the tax.